 Time schedule of the day

-Ok, you’ve landed in Australia, you’ve chosen your backpacker hostel, now you’re ready to celebrate that and getting some drink in the CBD (Central Business District = city center).
-I don’t know about every country, but in France, you’re having “pre-drinks” until 10pm, and after you start to go outside.
-In Australia, at 10pm, everyone is already drunk on the street!
-Most of the people are going to the pub at 7PM, and they drink so fast that you can’t realize, but everything is already done.
+You’ve landed in Australia, you’ve chosen your place to stay, and you’re finally ready to celebrate.
+You’re going to the CBD (Central Business District = city center).
+I don’t know every country’s schedule, but at least in France, you’re having “pre-drinks” until 10pm before going anywhere.
+In Australia, no way, at 10pm, everyone is already drunk on the street.
+Most of the people are going to the pub at 7PM to drink as fast as it can be.
+Don’t blink twice, everything is already done.

 Australian Time schedule:

 |Wake up : 7 AM | Lunch : 12 AM | Pub : 7 PM |

 End of the day : 11 PM